SentometricsResearch/sentometrics/index.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/grand-total/sentometrics?color=brightgreen)](http://www.r-pkg.org/pkg/sentometrics)
 <!-- badges: end -->

-The **`sentometrics`** package offers an integrated framework for textual sentiment time series aggregation and prediction.
+### What?

+The **`sentometrics`** package offers an **integrated framework for textual sentiment time series aggregation and prediction**.
+It accounts for the intrinsic challenge that textual sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment into a time series index.
+The package integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment time series, and the _prediction_ based on these measures.
+All in one coherent workflow!
 Explore this package website to learn about what you can do and how so.

 ### Acknowledgements